Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 I've been telling y'all.

-That the phone received the text message.
+Like the phone didn't receive the text message.

 You got someone that's pretty responsible, always on time, always goes to work, someone that's dependable.

-All of a sudden you message them and it's green.
+All of a sudden, you message them and it's green.

 What's going on here?